 Being such a huge Bob Wiseman fan the only image I can pull up from MacLellan’s opening set was Bob sitting in with her as they played his song Taylor Field.
 A poignant, plaintive lament over the death of Bob’s childhood friend, the empathy of Catherine MacLellan’s homey accompaniment elevated the tragic nostalgia to a thing of beauty.

 And we did really listen.
 By that time Wiseman had started making videos for his songs and playing them on a screen behind him in real time during his concerts.
-As this show was mainly for the benefit of the radio listeners there were no screens and no videos.
+This show was mainly for the benefit of the radio listeners so there were no screens and no videos.
 As great as his movies are, it was a rare treat to listen to Bob’s powerful lyrical commentary with nothing to see but the singer himself, eyes closed and thoroughly engaged.

 Too soon the show was over.
 The crowd trickled out; I lingered for a quick hello to Bob while CBC interns started folding up chairs around me.
 Back out on the bricked avenue the night was still young but Sparks Street being what it isn’t there wasn’t a single thing in sight to prevent me from heading straight home, so I did.